Last updated: 31 October 2019

 In the event of a no-deal, pets would continue to be able to travel from the UK to the EU, but the requirements for documents and health checks would change.
-If you wish to take your pet to the EU on or after 31 October 2019 pet owners would need to discuss preparations for their pet’s travel with an Official Veterinarian at least four months in advance of the date they wish to travel.
-Pet owners should keep an eye out for any further instructions issued by the UK Government.
+If you wish to take your pet to the EU on or after 31 January 2020 pet owners would need to discuss preparations for their pet’s travel with an Official Veterinarian at least four months in advance of the date they wish to travel.

 More information is available here.